ruma/ruma/README.md

 For homeservers, bridges and harder-to-categorize software that works with Matrix, you're at the right place.
-To get started, add `ruma` to your dependencies (as a git dependency if you want all of the latest improvements), enable all [Cargo features][feat] that seem relevant and run `cargo doc -p ruma --open`.
-The `ruma` crate re-exports all relevant things, except for `ruma-client`, which you can use to make client-API calls to a Matrix homeserver¹.
+To get started, add `ruma` to your dependencies (as a git dependency if you want all of the latest improvements).

-If you use the crates through crates.io, make sure to choose versions of `ruma` and `ruma-client` that depend on the same / compatible versions of the other crates (checking one, for example `ruma-common`, is enough though).
-At the time of writing the latest versions are `ruma 0.0.2` and `ruma-client 0.5.0-alpha.1`, which can be used together.

-If you're using the crates through git, just use the same `rev` (or `branch` if you want to control the exact version only through `Cargo.lock`) for both.

-This may seem a little convoluted, that's because it is.
-We're working on it.

-¹ (better) support for the other APIs is planned
+`ruma` re-exports all of the other crates, so you don't have to worry about them.
+Check out [docs.ruma.io](https://docs.ruma.io/ruma/index.html) for the latest documentation including which Cargo features you have to enable for the functionality you want.
+If you are using a released version from crates.io, you can also find versioned documentation [on docs.rs](https://docs.rs/ruma/).

 [matrix-rust-sdk]: https://github.com/matrix-org/matrix-rust-sdk#readme
 [feat]: https://github.com/ruma/ruma/blob/1166af5a354210dcbced1eaf4a11f795c381d2ec/ruma/Cargo.toml#L35